- POST /recoup-refresh#

 - 403 Forbidden:

-The denomination key is unknown, or the blinded coin is not known to have been withdrawn.
+The denomination key is unknown, the blinded coin is not known to have been withdrawn, or the denomination is not eligible for recoup.
 If the denomination key is unknown, the response will be a DenominationUnknownMessage.
+Possible error codes include

 The operation is not allowed as the coin has insufficient residual value, or because the same public key of the coin has been previously used with a different denomination.
 Which case it is can be decided by looking at the error code (usually